raspishake/rsudp/README.md

 ## rs2obspy.py
 ([back to top](#contents-of-this-readme))

 `rs2obspy` is a way to get more complex and useful functionality from UDP data, by interpreting your Shake's UDP data and translating it to ObsPy data stream format.
 This library uses the `raspberryShake` library to initialize a port, get data on that port, then construct obspy traces and append them to an [ObsPy](https://www.obspy.org/) stream object.
 As such this library requires `obspy`.
-See [obspy example](#obspy_examplepy) and [live_example.py](#live_examplepy) for working usage examples for this library.
+Depending on your level of comfort with the command line, installing `obspy` may or may not be a trivial task.
+See [installing requirements](#installing-requirements) for help.
+See [obspy_example.py](#obspy_examplepy) and [live_example.py](#live_examplepy) for working usage examples for this library.
 See below for a walkthrough.

 ### Initialize the library with a port and a station name